Collection Name Sort descending Description (format)

 Changes in the Florida Keys Marine Ecosystem Based Upon Interviews with Experienced Residents

-"Changes in the Florida Keys Marine Ecosystem Based Upon Interviews with Experienced Residents" is a collection by Karen DeMaria of Summerland Key, FL completed in April 1996.
-Funded by the Nature Conservancy and the Center for Marine Conservation, the project sought to describe through oral history interviews, environmental changes in the Florida Keys marine ecosystem.
+"Changes in the Florida Keys Marine Ecosystem Based Upon Interviews with Experienced Residents" is a collection by Karen DeMaria of Summerland Key, Florida completed in April 1996.
+Funded by the Nature Conservancy and the Center for Marine Conservation, the project sought to describe, through oral history interviews, environmental changes in the Florida Keys marine ecosystem.

 Chesapeake Bay Watermen